enel-gdh-educational/katacoda-scenarios/version-control/basics/step1.md

  of evolution of the project and you can have multiple branches in one repository.
 At need, you can always merge one branch into another.

 - The second line tells you what is the commit, that is, the snapshot of the project that is checked out in your folder.
-No commit has been saved so far other than the default initial commit.
+No commit has been saved so far.

 - Then you are notified about the files in the present folder that might be tracked by git, but are not yet.
  The only file is ``README.md``.

+- Finally, a hint what you could do next, namely start tracking some files before you can actually commit anything.

 #### File tracking and committing